ModelTC/United-Perception/docs/source/English/changelog/index.rst

 * General:
     * 【Training and Inference of Big Model】
         * Support dynamic checkpoint algorithm: Dynamically select the optimal checkpoint module for faster model training
-        * Support MB series training
+        * Support MB series training: MB4/7/15
         * Support inference with super training list: Solved the problem of memory overflow, support breakpoint resume function
     * 【NAS】
         * Support BigNas series model search function, the optimal network structure can be selected with the cooperation of lantency speed measurement function
         * Support Meta-x, a model search method based on Reinforcement Learning
     * 【Sensedata Integration】
         * Integrate sensedata public data set.
 Coco and Imagenet directly use the public ceph warehouse without relying on lustre currently
+    * 【Kestrel model format normalization】
+        * Tokestrel/toadela uses onnx format by default, and instead of caffe.
+If you want to use caffe, you need to set it manually

 Other Features
 ^^^^^^^^^^^^^^